The electricity price in focus

 Tariffs for the individual ancillary services

-The costs of the individual ancillary services are covered by two tariffs.
+The costs for individual ancillary services are covered by two tariffs.
 The first is the tariff for active power loss.
 This occurs during the transport and transformation of electrical energy.
 As Swissgrid is not allowed to own any power plants, it procures the electrical energy needed for the compensation of active power losses on the power market.
 The other tariff covers the costs of procuring reactive energy, which is necessary to achieve an optimal voltage in the grid.

 The costs are billed to the distribution system operators, power plant operators and consumers directly connected to the transmission system.
 The distribution system operators pass these costs on to electricity consumers.
 They are not usually shown separately on the electricity bill, but are instead subsumed into the «grid usage» tariff.

-The new «power reserve» tariff
+The «power reserve» tariff

 The costs of these measures, which Swissgrid cannot influence, must be covered by the new power reserve tariff and billed via Swissgrid in accordance with the Federal Council’s ordinance.
-For 2024, these costs will be charged to consumers for the first time.

 Auction proceeds